paulwib/gulp-hogan-compile/README.md

 ## hoganModule `string`

 The name of the hogan module *in your app*, defaults to `hogan`.
-If you're not using a wrapper then the global `hogan` must be available;
+If you're not using a wrapper then the global `Hogan` must be available;